milfeld/benchpro/README.md

 ### Install

 The BenchTool site package should already be installed on most TACC systems.
 If it is not, contact mcawood@tacc.utexas.edu or install it from the [benchtool-package](https://github.com/TACC/benchtool-package) repository.
-In order to use BenchTool you need to install a local copy of the configuration and template files for your user.
+Assuming the site package is available, you need to install a local copy of the configuration and template files to use BenchTool.

 | System             | Module Path     |
 |--------------------|--------------------------|